 There are different ways of doing it.
 In the Theravada way, you pick two points and you walk back and forth between those two points.
 You are not trying to get anywhere.
 That doesn’t mean that you can’t practice it when you are trying to get somewhere.
 We should always practice it, but what you do is you start out walking at normal speed, but maybe a tinge slower, and then you just become aware of right, and left, right, and left as you’re walking.
 Then when you can keep your focus pretty much on right and left, then you might slow it down a little bit, and break each step into parts.
 So each step has lifting, pushing, and placing.
 Then the left foot has lifting, pushing, and placing.
 Of course if the left foot is placing, then the right foot isn’t starting the lifting.
 You become more aware of these different phases in each step.
 Then after that, you might slow it down even more to really feel all the different things that are happening, as you’re lifting, as you’re pushing your foot forward, as you’re placing it down.

 It’s also good to be aware of impermanence as you’re walking.
 You don’t have to just be aware of the feelings in your feet but just the impermanence of the steps.
-Lots of things to meditate on when you’re walking.
-But that can be very helpful, slowing yourself down, getting ready for meditation.
+[There are] lots of things to meditate on when you’re walking.
+It can be very helpful, slowing yourself down, getting ready for meditation.
 Because what we do the rest of the day influences what our meditation sessions are like.

 I said the Koreans and the Chinese, and I think Japanese too, do the walking meditation very quickly.
 They’ll usually have a meditation hall that is circular where everybody sits around the edge, and there’s a Buddha figure in the middle, and then you circumambulate the Buddha during your walking meditation, and you walk very briskly to get energy in your body.
 You are walking quickly, you’re circumambulating the Buddha, you’re thinking of the Buddha’s qualities, you’re still trying to be aware of how your body’s moving, but the activity in your body is very good.
 It gets you going so that when you sit down to meditate after that, your body has some energy.